ishwaribhoyar/ishwaribhoyar/README.md

 ## <span style="color:#58a6ff">About</span>

-I am an **Applied AI Developer and Systems Engineer** pursuing my B.Tech in Information Technology at Priyadarshini College of Engineering, Nagpur (2023–2027).
+I am an **AI Developer and Systems Engineer** pursuing my B.Tech in Information Technology at Priyadarshini College of Engineering, Nagpur (2023–2027).
 My technical focus centers on **Hybrid Retrieval-Augmented Generation (RAG)**, **Intelligent Document Processing (IDP)**, and **deterministic AI systems** that solve mission-critical real-world problems with quantifiable reliability.

 Rather than treating AI as a black box of prompt wrappers, I treat it as an **engineering discipline**.
 My work tackles the core bottlenecks that prevent generative AI from succeeding in high-stakes institutional workflows:
 - **Retrieval Precision & Recall:** Designing multi-stage hybrid search engines combining dense semantic vector embeddings (FAISS) with sparse lexical keywords (BM25) fused via Reciprocal Rank Fusion (RRF).